nestordemeure/breviarium/data/english.md

 Do not entrust to any of the servants either the right of individuals over others, or deal with him in such a way that you seem to act in common, especially if he is hated by the others, nor at least is he to be extolled with rewards, unless his virtue is clear to all, so that it may be an incitement.

-If some severity must be done to our people, it should be carried out through others, and as if not by your command; so that if those affected complain, you can diminish it, and accuse those who did it, as if they were the sole authors of the severity, e.g. the Tribunes, because discipline is lax, so that they may notice there is need for correction, and a harsh one at that, yet the manner is not prescribed, for they will sink to harsher things, by which they may avenge themselves, and they will give you the opportunity to show benevolence to appellants.
+If some severity must be done to your people, it should be carried out through others, and as if not by your command; so that if those affected complain, you can diminish it, and accuse those who did it, as if they were the sole authors of the severity.
+E.g. the Tribunes, because discipline is lax, so that they may notice there is need for correction, and a harsh one at that, yet the manner is not prescribed, for they will sink to harsher things, by which they may avenge themselves, and they will give you the opportunity to show benevolence to appellants.

 Whatever one has earned full glory from harshness, attribute everything to him, because thus it will return to you in full measure and without envy, and not doing this will itself be a glory.

 Refer your good outcomes and successes to someone else's good, as if you had acted by their aid, auspices, or counsel.

 In success, claim nothing for yourself.

 Let your interactions, table, and clothing remain the same, and change them only in a certain way.

 If someone must be punished, lead them to confess their own guilt, or commit the judgment to another who is secretly ordered by you to pass a harsh sentence, which you may then soften.